 This last one is just the compounding effect of it all: the bigger the mountain, the more popular and more visitors.
 The more visitors, the more staff you’d need; the more popular it is (and you need it to be, for the money), the more the problems above are multiplied.

 The ski industry’s no saint on the matter.
 Actually no one is free of responsibility when it comes to the environment and sustainability.
 I highly highly suggest still of course that everyone try skiing and snowboarding.
+For example, this article talks about the benefits of snowboarding.
 This is not an attempt to shame the industry that I love but more so of just being real and honest and not being a hypocrite about it.
 We just have to be more aware as we participate and we have to play an active role on this like Protect Our Winters so that generations after us can still recognize and enjoy the sport.